microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Invoke-MgBetaSubscribeCommunicationCallToTone.md

 # Invoke-MgBetaSubscribeCommunicationCallToTone

 ## SYNOPSIS
-Subscribe to DTMF (dual-tone multi-frequency signaling).
+Subscribe to DTMF (dual-tone multi-frequency signaling) to allow you to be notified when the user presses keys on a 'Dialpad'.
-This allows you to be notified when the user presses keys on a 'Dialpad'.
+This API is available in the following national cloud deployments.

 ## SYNTAX